akvorado/akvorado/console/data/docs/02-configuration.md

   from flow except if the ASN is private), `geoip`, `bmp`, and `bmp-except-private`.
 The default value is `flow`, `bmp`, and `geoip`.
-- `net-providers` defines the sources for NetMasks/Prefixes.
-  `flow` uses the value provided by the flow message (if any), while `bmp` looks it up using the BMP component (currently work in progress).
+- `net-providers` defines the sources for prefix lengths. `flow` uses the value provided by the flow message (if any), while `bmp` looks it up using the BMP component.
 If multiple sources are provided, the value of the first source providing a non-default route is taken.
 The default value is `flow` and `bmp`.

 Classifier rules are written using [expr][].